 Tip 3 – It is best to flush each fixture with over 10 gallons of water, or at least until dye is observed leaving the sewage system.
 The more water you flush, the less time it will take to observe the dye exit the system.

 Tip 4 – You may station people at multiple sites at each sanitary and storm drain discharge point until the dye is observed.
-Once dye is observed, note the time, and repeat the steps dye flush test for each drain that you suspect may be leaking.
+Once dye is observed, note the time, and repeat the steps for a dye flush test for each drain that you suspect may be leaking.

 Tip 5 – Contact Balkan Sewer and Water Main, the largest and most trusted sewer and water main service NYC for help with your next sewer dye test.
 All Balkan Technicians are experts at performing accurate dye tests, with definitive determinations, that result in an accurate next-step solution.